MDS in Germany: 2026 Guide to Licensing, Fees, and Salaries for Indian Dentists

 • Duration: 3 to 5 years (full-time clinical employment) post-licensure.

-• Outcome: Grants the highest state-recognized professional title required to practice exclusively as a recognized specialist in the public health system.
+• Outcome: Grants the highest state-recognised professional title required to practice exclusively as a recognised specialist in the public health system.

 Pathway 2: The Master of Science (M.Sc.)
 Degree (Academic Path)